TechniquesQuick read

 How it differs from 4-7-8

 4:7 keeps the no-hold simplicity.
 4-7-8 adds a 7-second hold, which introduces a CO₂ challenge on top of the long exhale.
+That hold can be useful, but it is also the part that makes some people feel trapped in the pattern.
 If you want the deeper effect but not the hold, 4:7 is the honest middle rung.

 How to practice